semibroiled/automate-coverletter/README.md

 ## Abstract

-The purpose of this project is to generate cover letters for multiple companies or targets using automation from Python.
-This should relieve the needless grunt work and provide more efficiency to the entire process
+The purpose of this project is to automate generation of cover letters for multiple companies or targets using Python.
+This should relieve the needless grunt work and provide more efficiency to the job hunting process

+## Package Used

+The chief package used here is _docx_ and _pandas_. _Datetime_ is also used, although it isn't necessarily vital.

+## Working Principle

+tba